By using this site, you agree to the Privacy Policy & Terms & Conditions.

 The keyboard felt good, with keys not having any oomph, and some of the keys are small.
 Something to take note of, when you mute the microphone, you can see it on the function keys.
 There wasn’t much else coming from a mechanical keyboard on a desktop that wow’ed me.

-Hands On Dynabook Portege X40L Laptop [Review] Keyboard
+Hands On Dynabook Portege X40L Laptop [REVIEW] Keyboard

 Performance